HananKwok532/t1VetApp/README.md

 Android Studio project.

 Tools Used:
-Android Studio
+Android Studio,
-MySQL Server & Workbench (and the JDBC Connector for MySQL) Github for version control
+MySQL Server & Workbench (and the JDBC Connector for MySQL), and Github for version control